EbiaInnovation/ebia-onboarding-SDK-Demo-React/README.md

 <a name="example"></a>
 # Example

-## Example of use without Registro Civil
+## Example of use without Registro Civil - AutoBuild Component
 ``` javascript
 <EbiaOnboarding
             documento_identidad={false}